subhk24/TradeVeil/CODE_OF_CONDUCT.md

 ## Welcome to TradeVeil

-At **TradeVeil**, we’re committed to creating a secure, respectful, and business-focused environment where **verified wholesalers and retailers** can connect privately and professionally.
+At **TradeVeil**, we’re committed to creating a secure, respectful, and business-focused environment where **verified wholesalers and retailers** can connect privately and professionally without any interference of outsider.

 TradeVeil is not just another B2B platform — it is a **secure, privacy-first marketplace** designed exclusively to foster **local B2B relationships**.
 Our mission is to protect the **profitability and privacy** of businesses, while bridging the gap that exists in India’s wholesale ecosystem.